Flat-Coated Retriever VS Havanese

 Health and Lifespan

 The Flat-Coated Retriever typically lives 8–10 years, while the Havanese has a lifespan of 14–16 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Cancer for the Flat-Coated Retriever and Patellar Luxation for the Havanese.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost